 Remember, for every 20,000 Starwood points you transfer, you get a 5,000 mile bonus.

-If you don’t have the Starwood American Express Preferred Guest personal or small business card, you can currently earn 25,000 Starwood points as a sign-up bonus after you’re approved and meet minimum spending requirements.
+If you don’t have the Starwood Preferred Guest® Credit Card from American Express or the Starwood Preferred Guest® Business Credit Card from American Express, you can currently earn 25,000 Starwood points as a sign-up bonus after you’re approved and meet minimum spending requirements.

 Using Alaska Airlines miles to book American Airlines award flights can save you thousands of miles!
 You’ll also have more flexibility to book off-peak coach award tickets.